amazon-connect/amazon-connect-salesforce-cti/docs/lightning/04-salesforce-lambdas/04-contact-channel-analytics.md

 10. Select the recording to open it

-11. In the Notes & Attachments section, you will see the recording file attached.
+11. In the top right, you will see a button to stream the recording.

 <img src={useBaseUrl('/img/lightning/image207.png')} />